-As of 30 September 2019, the Company had no more contracts in place.
+As of 31 December 2019, the Company had no more contracts in place.
 In Q1 2019, PSI delivered Hull 030, the second of two containerships that the Company was building for Matson.
 Philly Shipyard recognized contract revenues and expenses for the two-containership order from Matson as one project.
-As of 30 September 2019, the Matson project is 100% complete.
-The contract loss was provided for as of Q3 2019.
+As of 31 December 2019, the Matson project is 100% complete.
+The contract loss was provided for as of Q4 2019.

-Customer milestone payments as of 30 September 2019 and 31 December 2018 totaled USD 0 and USD 391.8 million, respectively.
+Customer milestone payments as of 31 December 2019 and 31 December 2018 totaled USD 0 and USD 391.8 million, respectively.
 Customer milestone payments from the customer are made at intervals that are intended to be cash neutral, and as such are not representative of a significant financing component present in the contract.

-Customer advances, net as of 30 September 2019 and 31 December 2018 totaled USD 0.4 million and USD 1.2 million, respectively.
+Customer advances, net as of 31 December 2019 and 31 December 2018 totaled USD 0 and USD 1.2 million, respectively.
 Customer advances, net represents the difference between cash advances received from the customer and costs incurred for those vessels.
-For Q3 2019, the USD 0.4 million consists entirely of customer advances, net, received under contract for ship repair and maintenance.

-As of 30 September 2019, PSI has non-cancellable purchase commitments for materials and equipment (unpaid liabilities) of approximately USD 2.2 million for the construction of various ships, primarily Hulls 029 and 030.
+As of 31 December 2019, PSI did not have any remaining non-cancellable purchase commitments for materials and equipment (unpaid liabilities) for the construction of ships.